 In Umineko no Naku Koro ni, George confesses that he used to be this sort of guy, assuming he should be more popular with women because he "treated them well" and that he wasn't because they have bad taste in men and prefer jerks.
 He hit a turning point when he realized that Battler was getting more attention from Shannon and other girls not because he was a rude punk, but rather because he was an outgoing and genuine guy who didn't put up a "Nice Guy" front simply to win over girls.
 George admits in hindsight that his past behavior was pretty douchey and entitled, and he'd rather forget he was ever like that.

 Oddly enough, a later storyline features a flashback to Davan in high school, where he has the same basic attitude about a girl he tutored.
 In this case it was his sister Dahlia who made him realize how his perspective was messed up.

-Becca in Peter Is The Wolf is this, bordering on Yandere for Peter.
+Becca in Peter Is The Wolf is this, bordering on Yandere, for Peter.
 The only thing holding her back is that wolf!Sarah is nearly twice her height and can fling Becca out of the way... or possibly worse.
-She's a partial deconstruction though — her history of being regularly raped by her father gives her possessiveness to Peter a Freudian Excuse.
+However, her history of being regularly raped by her father gives her a Freudian Excuse regarding her possessiveness.

 Shishi from The Law of Purple feels this way about Blue because she comes from a seriously misandristic culture and has "dibs"